jamie-sherriff/android-platform-tools/README.md

 ## Version 3 changes ##
 * BREAKING: change logic for issue #1 to default to __dirname but can be overridden instead
+    - Doesn't make sense to have the CLI install to every directory you call it in.
+    - The functions `getToolPaths`, `downloadTools` and `downloadAndReturnToolPaths` take a second parameter of base directory, defaults to `__dirname` of the package installation dir
-- The following syntax is an example
+- The following syntax is an example to use the previous behaviour
 ```adb.downloadAndReturnToolPaths('custom-path3', process.cwd())```

 ## NPX Usage ##